Blog

 **Please Note: Nothing contained in this blog post is to be construed as legal advice.
 This blog post is for informational and educational purposes only.
 Readers are encouraged to seek legal counsel for any advice or compliance determinations needed on specific situations.**

-Barbara L. Zabawa, JD, MPH
+Barbara L. Zabawa JD MPH

 Founder and President, Center for Health and Wellness Law, LLC